-All (currently) quantified benefits are distributed to the broader Penshurst community as they are the key beneficiaries of increased health and environmental outcomes.
+All (currently) quantified benefits are distributed to the broader Penshurst community as they are the key beneficiaries of increased health outcomes.
+There is a strong argument that environmental outcomes are a broader, whole of government or certainly catchment benefit.
+This will be explored more as part of the funding model development during Phase 2.

 Increased amenity benefits from improved greenspace would accrue to the broader community.
 Given the amenity benefits are likely through increased property prices, the distribution of these benefits will likely be localised to the Penshurst township.
-The benefit of avoided upstream water supply costs are received by Wannon Water who supply water to Penshurst.
-Given economic regulation from the ESC ensures cost reflective pricing of water tariffs, the true beneficiary of the avoided upstream water supply costs is the customer base of Wannon Water.

 The second step to allocate costs based on roles and responsibilities.
 The DELWP Cost Allocation Framework allows for the allocation of roles and responsibilities based on appropriate expertise, experience, legal accountabilities and business risk.
-Given the current stakeholder engagement, Wannon Water and Southern Grampians Shire Council (SGSC) are considered the only two parties realistically relevant for Penshurst.
+Given the current stakeholder engagement, Wannon Water and Southern Grampians Shire Council (SGSC) are considered the only two parties realistically relevant for governance in Penshurst.
 Key points to consider in the allocation of roles and responsibilities include:

-- Under the Environment Protection Act 1970 (soon to be 2018), State Environment Protection Policy (Waters and the Health and Wellbeing Act 2008, Councils are required to ensure on-site systems do not impact on human health or the environment.
+- Under the Environment Protection Act 1970 (soon to be 2018), State Environment Protection Policy (Waters) and the Health and Wellbeing Act 2008, Councils are required to ensure on-site systems do not impact on human health or the environment.
 They are also responsible for the provision of stormwater and open space services. - The Statement of Obligations for Wannon Water state that the corporation, when considering types of sewerage services to be provided to unsewered urban areas, must consider fit for purpose options and identify the costs, benefits and risks to the community and customer base. - For wastewater systems designed to manage more than 5000 litres a day, the monitoring of compliance shifts away from councils and to the Victorian EPA.

-It is recommended for all options that Wannon Water is the lead agency for the wastewater options.
+It is recommended for all options that Wannon Water is the lead agency for the wastewater components.
 This is because they are the most capable entity in delivering the solution packages at least cost and ensuring they are compliant to requirements (Such as EPA code of conduct).
+Whilst

-Whilst SGSC are legally responsible for ensuring the existing systems are compliant, the Statement of Obligations for Wannon Water emphasises that Wannon Water should engage with councils and consider sewerage servicing options that are fit for purpose.
+SGSC are legally responsible for ensuring the existing systems are compliant, the Statement of Obligations for Wannon Water emphasises that Wannon Water should engage with councils and consider sewerage servicing options that are fit for purpose.
 As a result, there is no legal barrier for Wannon Water providing the sewerage infrastructure for Penshurst.
 Furthermore, the proposed solution packages may create systems that manage flows of more than 5000 litre/day, which are the responsibility of EPA to monitor and should be managed by Wannon Water.